 2017, present.
 Mentor of Ramces Gonzales (UCSD), Yibei Jiang (UCSD), Lorenzo Casalino (SISSA, IT)

 2015.
 Mentor of Huan Francisco Bada (Oxford University) and Ashwin Thampi (EPFL)

 Hobbies: I play classical music (spanish guitar and piano) and I love painting and visiting art expositions.
-I enjoy reading about history and philosophy (favorite books: Narcissus and Goldmund, H. Hesse; Ethics, Demonstrated in Geometrical Order, B. Spinoza; The Republic, Plato).
+I enjoy reading about history and philosophy … the classical authors of the Latin and Greek literature.
 Besides, I relax doing outgoing sports like swimming, climbing, trekking, biking …